-- Understanding, acknowledgment and valuing of cultural differences - Using data to generate differentiation of student learning programs - Student pathway planning and strategies - Staff engagement with data for student improvement - School wide pedagogical framework aligning under the Art and Science of Teaching - Promotion of quality teacher and student support programs in information Communication and Technologies - Building and facilities improvements - Appointment of 5 PROUD coordinators (one per year level) to support students to become positive contributors to improve school culture
+- Understanding, acknowledgment and valuing of cultural differences - Using data to generate differentiation of student learning programs - Student pathway planning and strategies - Staff engagement with data for student improvement - School wide pedagogical framework aligning under the Art and Science of Teaching - Introducing a new Reading Pedagogy Reading to Learn - Promotion of quality teacher and student support programs in information Communication and Technologies - Building and facilities improvements - PROUD coordinators to support students to become positive contributors to improve school culture - Get Ready for Secondary School in preparation for the 2015 arrival of Year 7 into Secondary school.
+This involved community forums, transition activities and Professional Development of staff in cooperation with Cluster Primary Schools.